plural-activism/plural-pride-walk/slides.md

 <!--
 The switcheroo.

 After quite some dancing and protesting and trying to get something to drink on a sunday in cologne i was done.
 I wasn't planing at all to switch during the pride.
 We hadn't any plans for it if it happens.
 I mean who of my headmates would be crazy enough to front at the Pride in cologne.
-I had no chance to control the switch - so brace yaself for my best Jemar impression: -->
+I had no chance to control the switch - so brace ya&self for my best Jemar impression: -->
 ---

 ## Jemar arrives